 Apart from the extreme side seats, the Dress Circle offers good views of the stage, and feels close to the action due to the intimate size of the theatre.
 View from Row G onwards are affected by the overhang of the Grand Circle.

-Though the theatre is small, the Grand Circle feels quite far from the stage and the legroom at this level is not ideal.
+Though the theatre is small, the Grand Circle feels quite far from the stage.